-This Ryukyuan sake bottle was made around the time of the forced assimilation of Okinawa into Japan.
-Originally, such “Binshi ” (this kind of bottles in Okinawan language) were used as a pair during “Ugan” (worship), and among them, there are tin material type which are inherited by the royal family.
+A Ryukyuan sake bottle made around the time of the forced assimilation of Okinawa into Japan.
+Originally, such “Binshi ” (this kind of bottle in Okinawan language) were used as a pair for the ritual called “Ugan” (worship).

 There are no notable defects and the condition is good.